 Sam Kerr is available for commission right now, and to see more from his folio check here:

 Congratulations are in order for Début Art-represented illustrator Corey Brickley, who has recently been announced as Merit Winner in 3x3's Professional Show.
-"Each year 3x3 Magazine assembles top juries...6 days ago
+"Each year 3x3 Magazine assembles top juries...1 month ago

 We are thrilled to launch our brand new website!
 We hope very much that you like the redesign and all the new features.
-You will find the latest artwork from all the artists you have come to know and from...14 days ago
+You will find the latest artwork from all the artists you have come to know and from...1 month ago